 We accept 3 adults or 2 adults and 2 children.
-Groups of more than 4 are not permitted.
+Groups of more than 4 (including babies) are not permitted by the city council.
 Rates include linen, weekly cleaning and linen change for stays of 10 nights or more, utilities and wifi internet.

 The Multatuli Guest Suite is a 60m2 self contained unit one floor up from street level.
 Exclusive use of the entire floor: quiet and peaceful bedroom at the back of the house, spacious bathroom with egg bath and double showers, large living room overlooking the street and pantry.